-- by the department of youth services in accordance with this policy and applicable district procedures. - " destroy such juvenile criminal records upon the juvenile's completion of secondary school, or when the juvenile reaches 21 years of age, whichever occurs earlier. - Students and parents will have access to their school records. - Parents may inspect and copy these records by contacting the school principal and showing proof of guardianship. - Parents have a right to ask the principal for an interpretation of records. - Parents have the right to challenge data thought to be erroneous, to challenge the procedures for expunging such data or to challenge inserting a rebuttal statement.
+- " destroy such juvenile criminal records upon the juvenile's completion of secondary school, or when the juvenile reaches 21 years of age, whichever occurs earlier. - Students and parents will have access to their school records. - Parents may inspect and copy these records by contacting the school principal and showing proof of guardianship. - Parents have a right to ask the principal for an interpretation of records. - Parents have the right to challenge data thought to be erroneous, to challenge the procedures for expunging such data or to challenge inserting a rebuttal statement. - Parents have the right to lodge a complaint with the U.S. Department of Education if mandates are not adequately implemented.

-- Parents have the right to lodge a complaint with the U.S. Department of Education if mandates are not adequately implemented. - The school will require prior written consent before records may be divulged to third parties. - Exceptions to this rule exist for - " school district employees who have legitimate interests in viewing the records, - officials in other schools in which the student seeks to enroll, although at the time of transfer, parents may review the material,

-- " military recruiters who seek student contact information, - " material under court order, although parents must be notified of the order, - " state and national educational organizations that require student data for confidential research and statistical purposes are also exempted from the parental consent prerequisite. - The district, with certain exceptions, may disclose directory information, which may include names, addresses, telephone listings and dates of birth, without first obtaining written parental permission.
+- The school will require prior written consent before records may be divulged to third parties. - Exceptions to this rule exist for " school district employees who - have legitimate interests in viewing the records, " officials in other schools in - " officials in other schools in which the student seeks to enroll, although at the time of transfer, parents may review the material, - " military recruiters who seek student contact information, - " material under court order, although parents must be notified of the order, - state and national educational organizations that require student data for confidential research and statistical purposes are also exempted from the parental consent prerequisite.